← Back to docs

 Compliance Comparison

-These numbers come from a strict tree comparison against the expected output in the html5lib-tests tree-construction fixtures (excluding #script-on / #script-off cases).
-Unsupported parser capabilities count as failures for this compliance table.
+The Python-parser scores come from a strict tree comparison against the expected output in the treebuilder fixtures, excluding #script-on / #script-off cases.
+Unsupported parser capabilities count as failures.
 The numbers will not match the html5lib project’s own reported totals, because html5lib runs the suite in multiple configurations and also has its own skip/xfail lists.
+Run python benchmarks/correctness.py to reproduce the Python-parser benchmark.

 Our Testing Strategy